Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics: Simulation Details and Asymptotic States

-The MD simulations were performed using the LAMMPS software \cite{LAMMPS}.
+The MD simulations were performed using LAMMPS \cite{LAMMPS}.
 We have taken 4000 particles in a cubic box whose length is adjusted according to the desired system density.
-The time evolution of positions and velocities of the particles has been implemented using the velocity-Verlet algorithm \cite{Andersen1983} with simulation time step $\Delta t = 0.002$.
-All the calculations are performed in reduced LJ units by defining $ T^*= k_BT/\epsilon$, $ \rho^*= N\sigma^3/V $, $ \mu^*= \mu/\sqrt{\epsilon \sigma^3} $, $ \Delta t^*= \Delta t/\sqrt{m\sigma^3/\epsilon} $, where N is the total number of particles, V is the volume of the simulation box, $k_B$ is the Boltzmann constant.
+The time evolution of positions and velocities of the particles has been implemented using the velocity-Verlet algorithm with simulation time step $\Delta t = 0.002$.
+All the calculations are performed in reduced LJ units by defining $ T^*= k_BT/\epsilon$, $ \rho^*= N\sigma^3/V $, $ \mu^*= \mu/\sqrt{\epsilon \sigma^3} $, $ \Delta t^*= \Delta t/\sqrt{m\sigma^3/\epsilon} $, where $N$ is the total number of particles, $V$ is the volume of the simulation box, and $k_B$ is the Boltzmann constant.
 (The star is dropped in the subsequent discussions.)
-Starting from a homogeneous gas of SM particles at high temperature $T=5$ (in LJ units), the system is first equilibrated at high temperature and again re-equilibrated at the quenching temperature that lies within the gas-liquid coexistence regime.
-Before making the production runs, we ensure that the system reaches the equilibrium state, by ensuring that the energy fluctuations about the mean value are small.
-Finally, a production run of $10^6$ steps was performed, in which the system configurations were measured at intervals of $500$ steps.
+Starting from a homogeneous gas of SM particles at high temperature $T=5$ (in LJ units), the system is first allowed to stabilize at high temperature and then once again after another quench in the GL coexistence regime.
+Before making the production runs, we confirm that the system has reached the asymptotic state by ensuring that the energy fluctuations about the mean value are small.
+Finally, a run of $10^6$ steps was performed, in which the system configurations were measured at intervals of $500$ steps.
 All the data presented has been averaged over 20 independent samples.